kmaida/angular-mediacheck/README.md

 export class AppModule { }
 ```

-### Root App Component
+### Parent Component

-If you need [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) with the _same_ set of media queries widely throughout your app, I recommend injecting the service _only_ in your root app component and using `Input` and/or `OnChanges` in child components.
+If you need [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) with the _same_ set of media queries widely throughout your app, I recommend injecting the service _only_ in the most ancestral components possible and using `Input` and/or `OnChanges` in child components.

-Your root app component might look something like this:
+Your parent component might look something like this:

 ```
 import { Component, OnInit } from '@angular/core';